lopopolo/powerhour/pwrhr-cl/README.md

 `afplay` utility which can play any file QuickTime supports; however, you can supply your own command with the `-c` switch.
-Despite this "portability", the default options are Mac-centric (for example, grepping the iTunes library xml to find songs)
+Despite this "portability", the default options are Mac-centric (for example, grepping the iTunes library xml to find songs).

+Linux users can use `mpg321`.
+It doesn't quite have a duration flag, but I believe you can use the `--frames` option to achieve a similar result.

 At the minimum, your system needs `find` and a command line tool to play audio files.